 Students will acquire 45 hours of clinical experience in the following areas: 1) administration of hearing screenings for children and adults and supervised clinical experience in provision of aural habilitation and rehabilitation services, and, 2) assessment and intervention in the areas of phonology, language disorders of children, fluency, and autism spectrum disorders.
 Clinical contact will include linguistically and culturally diverse populations across the life-span in a variety of settings.

+Grade Type: Letter Grade

+Fee: Additional fees will apply

 Concurrent Requisite(s): CDS 510